microsoft/nni/docs/en_US/reference/experiment_config.rst

 storageAccountKey
 """""""""""""""""

-AzureBlob account key.
+Azure storage account key.

+type: ``Optional[str]``

 When not set storageAccountKey, should use ``az login`` with Azure CLI at first and set `resourceGroupName`_.

-type: ``Optional[str]``

 resourceGroupName
 """""""""""""""""

-AzureBlob resource group name.
+Resource group that AzureBlob container belongs to.

 type: ``Optional[str]``

+Required if ``storageAccountKey`` not set.

 containerName
 """""""""""""